Skip to content

 Tutor profile:

-Her images are published worldwide in architectural books and journals and have been the subject of several exhibitions, most recently on the photography for Sir Nikolaus Pevsner’s Buildings of England series of books with Yale University Press.
+Martine’s images are published worldwide in architectural books and journals.
+They have been the subject of several exhibitions, most recently on the photography for Sir Nikolaus Pevsner’s Buildings of England series of books with Yale University Press.

-Still shooting commercially, she also offers a consultancy for practices seeking advice on photographic procurement and management.
+Still shooting commercially, Martine also offers a consultancy for practices seeking advice on photographic procurement and management.

 Careers and employability